Videos are a great way to engage your audience through the workspace.

 You can share longer videos (up to 100 MB) that are created as documents in your workspace and linked to a post.
 They can also be linked to a session, a menu item, quick link, etc.

 These are ideal for any longer presentations, updates, interviews, or simulive/on-demand content.
+These videos will always play directly within the app on mobile and on web app.

 Note: you can compress videos that are above 100MB in order to be able to upload them to the workspace.
 More information on this is available below.